kolakek/pimi-widget/README.md

 ### Further Troubleshooting

-If weather information does not appear, you can find debug information by tapping the **Last refresh** field in the widget configuration.
+If weather information does not appear, you can find debug information by tapping the **Data** field in the widget configuration.
 Try the following actions based on the displayed status:

 - **Location FAILED**: The widget could not retrieve your location.
 Ensure that location services are enabled on your device.
 See the Location Access section above.